Not all Microsoft partners are created equally - and price should not be the deciding factor in your selection.

 Microsoft’s range of products is vast.
 So it’s rare for any organisation to have the scale to master them all.
 While many organisations will have a good grounding in many of these products, beware the companies that claim to be experts in everything.

-Much as Intelligent Solutions focuses on Dynamics 365, SharePoint, Teams and Power Platforms, there are other specialists out there for products such as DevOps and Azure if you have those specific project needs.
+Much as Intelligent Solutions focuses on Dynamics 365, SharePoint and Power Platform, there are other specialists out there for products such as DevOps and Azure if you have those specific project needs.

 Should you find a Microsoft partner that’s not the specialist they claim, you can experience drawbacks: at best, your organisation could miss out on useful features that your partner isn’t aware of; at worst, it could result in gaps in your security or expensive development mistakes.